 Weather data (in Danish as it is only about Danish weather)

-Du kan downloade en .7z fil med DRY2013 vejrdatafiler, der er fremskrevet med klimaforandringsscenarier ved at trykke her.
+Du kan downloade en .7z fil med DRY2013 vejrdatafiler, der er fremskrevet med klimaforandringsscenarier ved at trykke her (opdateret 10.11.2020).

 .7z filen indeholder to mapper - en med DRY-filer i .epw format til indeklimasimuleringer og en med DRY-filer i Be18 format til energiberegninger.
 Der er også en.pdf fil med lidt mere forklaring om vejrdatafilerne og nogle beregningsresultater, der kan give en idé om hvor meget klimaforandringsscenariet kan betyde for bygningers varme- og kølebehov.

-Har du spørgsmål, så skriv til Steffen Petersen, associate professor, at Aarhus Universtiy,
+Har du spørgsmål, så skriv til Steffen Petersen, lektor, Aarhus Universtet,

 The development of ICEbear is managed by Aarhus University (AU), Department of Engineering, Section for Civil and Architectural Engineering.
 Main contributors in the development are AU researchers, students, and the industrial partner NIRAS A/S. We are always interested in feedback and collaboration.